 In redundancy situations, it is essential to stick to the correct process and timing.

 2.1 Plan well in advance and put everything in writing.

 - It may be useful to have a written redundancy procedure, but this may limit your actions.

 - Log every stage.
 If there are problems, tribunals like to see a clear paper trail.

 2.2 Consult and notify in time.

-- If there are 20 or more people involved, you must begin consultations with employees or their representatives (see 3.2) and send form HR1 to notify the Department for Business, Innovation and Skills at least 30 days before the dismissals are due to take effect (90 days if 100 or more).
+- For 20 or more people, you must begin consultations with employees or their representatives (see 3.2) and notify the Department for Business, Innovation and Skills at least 30 days before the dismissals to take effect.

-- If there are more than 100 people involved, you must begin consultations at least 45 days before the dismissals are due to take effect for dismissals occurring after 6 April 2013.
+- If there are more than 100 people involved, you must begin consultations at least 45 days before the dismissals take effect.

 - Failure to consult properly is potentially costly, as any individual can then ask a tribunal for a ‘protective award’, giving up to 90 days’ full pay to every employee involved.